gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 ### Using MinIO Browser

-In a browser window, navigate to <http://dataplatform:9000> and you should see login screen.
+In a browser window, navigate to <http://dataplatform:9000>.

 Enter `V42FCGRVMK24JJ8DHUYG` into the **Access Key** and  `bKhWxVF3kQoLY9kFmt91l+tDrEoZjqnWXzY9Eza` into the **Secret Key** field and click on the **Connect** button.